-The IPP division of Mahindra Susten is involved in strategic and rational investment in development of renewable energy projects in India.
+The Solar IPP division of Mahindra Susten is involved in strategic and rational investment in the development of renewable energy projects in India.

 As an IPP, Mahindra Susten develops, builds, owns and operates utility scale solar projects with strategic focus on Steady Annual Returns, Enabler to the EPC business, Enhanced Brand Value and creating a Sustainable Portfolio.
 Our Development Mantra is, ‘Lowest Levelized cost of Electricity’.
 To achieve this, we deploy a combination of the highest quality components from Tier- 1 suppliers and advanced technology such as the Single Axis Trackers, etc.

 We are partnering solar power production in India using the latest solar engineering methods to push India towards a greener future.
-Being an IPP we build and operate solar photovoltaic plants thus contributing to India’s target of 100GW (solar) by 2022.
+Being an solar IPP we build and operate solar photovoltaic plants thus contributing to India’s target of 100GW (solar) by 2022.
 When solar power is produced at a fraction of the cost, it directly impacts the end user since they get the power from a non-exhausting, clean source of energy which creates true sustainability for the planet.

 Our IPP portfolio stands at 1650+MWp in terms of DC Capacity, with recent wins of 250 MW project under the 1200 MW SECI ISTS Tranche – IV tender and 200 MW under 750 MW SECI Rajasthan Tranche – II Tender.

 1665+ MWp Total Projects